 You will be provided with a number of videos and other learning material to follow at your own pace and in your own time.
 The amount of time that you need to dedicate to this will down to personal preference.

-The course will commence with an hour long group online discussion where we will set out the plan for the coming week and provide you with the learning materials.
-Mid-course we will hold an hour long online group session to talk about progress and any possible issues with using your new skills.
+The online course will commence with an hour long group online discussion where we will set out the plan for the coming week and provide you with the learning materials.
+At the end of course we will hold an hour long online group session to talk about progress and any possible issues with using your new skills.
 We will also be on hand to show you live how to deal with these issues.
-At the end of the workshop we will once again hold an hour long online group meeting to see how everybody has progressed and to share any difficulties encountered.
 These online video group sessions will commence at 7.00pm GMT.
 Sessions will be recorded and shared with the group as additional reference material.

 and Michael Pilkington